The following Commercial guidance note provides comprehensive and up to date legal information covering:

 The Commercial Agents (Council Directive) Regulations 1993, SI 1993/3053 (the Commercial Agents Regulations) came into force on 1 January 1994.
 They implemented Council Directive 86/653/EEC on the coordination of the laws of member states relating to self-employed commercial agents (the Commercial Agents Directive).

 The Commercial Agents Regulations impose various terms on the relationship between principal and commercial agent, many of which the parties may not exclude by contract.
 In particular, they normally entitle the agent to a payment on termination of the agency arrangement.
-For further information, see Practice Notes:
+For

 **excludes LexisPSL Practice Compliance, Practice Management and Risk and Compliance.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.